robertsinfosec/robertsinfosec.github.io/_posts/2025-01-06-letsencrypt-in-your-homelab.md

   --provisioner acme
 ```

+### OPTION 2: Using `certbot` with Apache

-Or with Certbot, imagine we have an `apache2` web server installed.
+If we have an `apache2` web server installed.
 For example, you might have these packages installed:

 ```bash
 # Install the Apache web server